97P/Metcalf–Brewington: 1914–1922 apparitions and loss

-The comet passed about 0.86 AU from Jupiter on September 1911, perturbing its orbit enough for astronomers to revise their calculations for the 1914 and 1922 apparitions.
+The comet passed about 0.86 AU from Jupiter in September 1911, perturbing its orbit enough for astronomers to revise their calculations for the 1914 and 1922 apparitions.
 Henrietta Swan Leavitt reported that she may have recovered Metcalf's comet in 1915, however the two images she took were later confirmed to be that of 393 Lampetia instead.
 The comet was never found after its last reported observation on 16 January 1907 and after a series of orbital calculations showed that viewing conditions were unfavorable on each subsequent apparition until 1975, it was declared lost after 1922.